ovh/tsl/spec/doc.md

 > You can chain as many where clauses as wanted in a TSL query, example: select(...).where(...).where(...) as long as you are defining the data to retrieve.

+### Retrieve only series meta-data

+TSL includes post-select statements to return only the series names, labels or selectors of the select results.
+The available methods are:

+* The **names** method return the unique names of a series set, example: _.names()_
+* The **labels** method return the unique labels maps of a series set.
+To retrieve a specific label values you can add a label key string as parameter to the **labels** function.
+It will then return the unique values for this specific label.
+Examples: _.labels()_, _.labels("host")_
+* The **attributes** method return the unique attributes maps of a series set.
+To retrieve a specific attribute values you can add an attribute key string as parameter to the **attributes** function.
+It will then return the unique values for this specific attribute.
+Examples: _.attributes()_, _.attributes("host")_
+* The **selectors** method return the unique selectors string of a series set, example: _.selectors()_

 ### From or Last

 The last methods to define the data to retrieve are **last** and **from**.
 They are used to set the time limits to retrieve the data.